JTarball/hyroxwebsite/site/content/post/what-is-compromised-running.md

 Once a week is more than enough.

-When we talk compromised the classic/sexy association is that of a strength/power based exercise & run.
-Most closely aligned with Crossfit however that doesn't need to be the case.

-You can be smart and do some workouts as recovery as some Hyrox stations are more cardio that strength based.
-If you still do some compromised works that have less impact physically you can include burpees, ski erg & rowing with running increasing your cardio and compromised running.
+When we talk compromised running the classic/sexy association is that of a strength/power based exercise & running e.g with sleds.
+While this is can make you feel like a hero make sure you don't go overboard with this.
+You can be smart and do some workouts as recovery as some Hyrox stations can be more cardio that strength based.
+If you still need to do some compromised workouts through the week that have less impact physically you can include burpees, ski erg & rowing with running increasing your cardio and compromised running at the same time.

-E.g. If you are legs are hammered from the impact of a long run you can mix ski ergs, cycle and a run on the treadmill to increase your cardio without the impact and pounding of a run outside.
+i.e. If you are legs are hammered from the impact of a long run you can mix ski ergs, cycle and a run on the treadmill to increase your cardio without the impact and pounding of a run outside.